 The problem is that the culture they have received as a sense-making tool is ill-suited in this situation.
-You don’t dress the same way on a beach in Finland as you do on a beach in Australia.
+You don’t dress the same way on a beach in Saudi Arabia as you do on a beach in Australia.

 The difficulty to understand the new world stimulates an even greater need for a sense-making tool to understand it.
-Ironically, a new culture reinforces your usage of your own culture.
+But that tool doesn’t exist.
+Culture is its own instrument for its own understanding.

 This is why you can’t stop making comparisons with “back home” when going on holiday.

-What happens when all you have is a screw instead of a hammer?
+Well, what happens when you use a screw instead of a hammer?